theonlyrealALEX/treechat.ai/README.md

 ## Description
 Applications often contain unstructured data that does not encapsulate all aspects of a concept.
 For example, a simple keyword search in a restaurant database for 'fast food' may not result in 'McDonald's,' despite the association being obvious to a human.
 This gap between structured data and human-like understanding can be bridged with advanced AI solutions like GPT.

 By applying Chat-GPT and feeding it all available data, we can emulate human-like cognitive abilities and improve the efficiency of data retrieval.
-These models can infer connections within data that are not explicitly defined, making them ideal for handling unstructured data.
+These models can infer some connections within data that are not explicitly defined, making them a valid choice for handling unstructured data.

 A practical application for this solution is in the retail industry, specifically within shopping malls.
 Malls often contain diverse, obscure, and local stores, and their data might not be fully comprehensive.
 Furthermore, mall staff are often more adept at dealing with natural language inquiries rather than navigating databases.